Nacho Chapado

-Nacho Chapado (Jose Ignacio Chapado) is a DJ and producer born in Barcelona, Spain in 1970.
+Nacho Chapado also known as Jose Ignacio Chapado is a DJ and music producer born in Barcelona, Spain in 1970.

 Biography

-After several years as DJ in radio, different clubs in Spain, Italy, France and working for a number of record companies, Nacho Chapado gets to produce his own works combined with his job as A.R. for Raul Orellana's Cool Sound Music label, and making compilations such as JBL, Los Mejores DJ del Mundo (The Best DJ’s In The World), ElDance 04, etc. His first work as producer took place in 1999 with the group Soldiers of Dance (with Micky Forteza), an album published by Clan Records.
+After several years as DJ in radio, clubs in Spain, Italy, France, and working for record companies, Nacho Chapado began to produce his own works.
+His first work as producer took place in 1999 with the group Soldiers of Dance (with Micky Forteza), an album published by Clan Records.
 It contained remixes of songs that were very popular then.
 The album was also released in Mexico by Azteca records.
 After a break of several years, 2004 was the starting point of a new stage in Nacho Chapado’s career.
 In the first months of this year Nacho published Imagination's "Just an Illusion" remix, made in collaboration with Sergi Vila and Raul Orellana.
 May 2004: "Strings Xpression" First Maxi in collaboration with Sergi Vila.
 September 2004: Second Maxi in collaboration with Sergi Vila that included themes like "40 Seconds" and "The Guitar Groove Theme", a vinyl with three different remixes.

-In 2006 Nacho Chapado released his first White Label NCH” including the remixes - club and electro version - of one of the great classics of the eighties: B-Movie's "Nowhere Girl".
+In 2006 Nacho Chapado released his first White Label NCH” including the remix of B-Movie's "Nowhere Girl".
 This same year Nacho had a great success with the first remix in Catalan language which was an absolute revolution in the electronic music world in Catalonia.
 His remix version of Gossos & Beth "No Es Nou remix" give way to a CD with 11 remixes under the name "Nacho Chapado - Remixes Global 06".
 October 2006: Track2Club records published Nacho's maxi-special with the themes "Hypnotic Melody" and "Forbidden Secret".
 This was a special maxi for DJs.

 In Christmas 2006 Nacho sees two new remixes published.
 Versions of Beth & Jofre Bardagi's "Aquellas Nits de Nadal" and "Mirar-nos Als Ulls" are included in the CD Altres Cançons de Nadal, a Catalan best seller.
 Since the end of 2006 Nacho Chapado themes can be legally downloaded through beatport the best electronic music’s sales website in the world and also through in Trackitdown, Juno Download, Dj Download, and many more.
 His first themes for sale are: "Coming Up" and "Mystic Wave".